 Hardier than cockroaches, bed bugs can survive for months without feeding on blood and live through the most extreme temperatures.
 In fact, bed bugs are know to survive in temperatures over 125 degrees Fahrenheit!
 They're also smart, elusive and tiny.
 They can hide behind wallpaper, inside mattresses and even behind electrical outlets.
 Like vampires, they only come out at night when it's dark and they can smell the carbon dioxide you exhale while sleeping.

-While no method is foolproof for preventing a bed bug infestation, there are some things you can do to reduce your risk of becoming a bed bug's next nighttime meal:
+While no method is fool-proof for preventing a bed bug infestation, there are some things you can do to reduce your risk of becoming a bed bug's next nighttime meal:

 Inspect Hotel Rooms When Traveling

 Before you open your suitcase, take the time to inspect mattresses and box springs as well as furniture crevices.
 Use a magnifying glass if you have trouble seeing tiny brown spots on colored backgrounds.
-Waking up pinpoint-size red bites anywhere on your body warrants a trip to the hotel office and immediate attention by the manager.
+Waking up with pinpoint-sized red bites anywhere on your body warrants a trip to the hotel office and immediate attention by the manager.

 Avoid Bringing Bed Bugs Home